 - The highway structures for the county are vital components of Wiltshire's road system and it is the responsibility of the Bridge Management Team to ensure that they remain safe for all highway users

-Please contact us to report any faults or damage to a highway bridge or structure providing as much information as possible about the nature and cause of the problem.
+You can report an issue with a highway bridge or structure providing as much information as possible about the nature and cause of the problem.